zeeshan510/Fake-News-Detection/README.md

 Expanded Dataset: Integrate more diverse and larger datasets to improve generalization.

-Feature Engineering: Explore additional features beyond TF-IDF, such as sentiment scores or linguistic features.
+Feature Engineering: Explore additional features beyond TF-IDF, suchs as sentiment scores or linguistic features.

 Deployment: Deploy the application to a cloud platform (e.g., Streamlit Community Cloud, AWS, GCP) for public access.